Recap: Supernatural S 07 E 01 Meet The New Boss

 a Father.
 And I am your Father now

-- Nigh Invulnerable: Upon becoming a god, Castiel has become immune to angel-killing blades and virtually anything else.
+- Nigh Invulnerable: Upon becoming a god, Castiel has become immune to angel blades and virtually anything else.
 The Winchesters resolve to ask the Grim Reaper for help.

 - Oh Crap: Crowley reacts this way when Castiel shows up.